 - Vaccinations and Licenses

-Getting your pup all the necessary vaccinations builds their immune system so they can fight against infections and illnesses common in dogs.
+Getting your pup all the necessary vaccinations builds their immune system and maintain their wellness so they can fight against infections and illnesses common in dogs.
 These include rabies, distemper, parvovirus, and many others.
 Your dog is issued a license after vaccination to let the public know your dog is not a carrier of rabies or other illnesses.

 - Flea & Tick Meds